North Korea Travel Guide

-At the halfway point, we stopped at a roadside service centre (Sohung Rest House) which consisted of a few outdoor tables and chairs setup in a car park.
-There was a kiosk selling tea, coffee and snacks and a few souvenir stands.
-This was purely a convenience for tourists with the only locals in attendance being the service centre attendants.
+In this North Korean version of a service centre, there was a small kiosk selling tea, coffee and snacks and a few souvenir stands.
+This was purely a convenience for tourists with the only locals in attendance being the service centre staff.

 After the guide explained the layout of the DMZ, we re-boarded our bus (along with our guide) and drove a short distance to the North Korea Peace Museum – the venue for the signing of the Armistice Agreement on 27 July 1953.

 Next stop was the Joint Security Area (JSA) – where we were able to enter one of the huts which lie directly on the MDL.
 In the centre of the hut, is a table which sits on the border – this is used for any discussions between the two sides.

 After visiting the hut, we visited Panmungak Pavilion, where we were led to a balcony from which we had a view of the JSA, including the opposing South Korean pavilion – Freedom house.
 From here we returned to the main gate, dropped off our DMZ guide and continued north to the city of Kaeson.